How Does A Canal Lock Work?

 Locks are essential for navigating canal systems that travel through hilly areas.
 Without locks, boats wouldn’t be able to move between sections of water at different heights.
 These clever mechanisms make it possible to explore miles of waterways, despite changes in elevation.

 In short, a canal lock works by raising or lowering the water level in a chamber to help boats move uphill or downhill along the canal.
 It’s a simple yet ingenious system that has been used for centuries, making the UK’s extensive canal network possible to navigate.
-So, next time you approach a lock, you’ll know exactly what to expect!

 Overview of Different Types of Locks on the Canal Network